ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_manageddevice.rst

 		System.out.println("Received a new location - "+evt.getNewValue());
 	}

+Refer to the `documenation<https://docs.internetofthings.ibmcloud.com/device_mgmt/operations/update.html>`__ for more information about the Location update.

 Append/Clear ErrorCodes
 -----------------------------------------------

 Devices can choose to notify the Internet of Things Foundation device management server about changes in their error status.
-In order to send ErrorCodes to IBM IoT Foundation the device needs to construct a DeviceDiagnostic object as follows,
+In order to send the ErrorCodes the device needs to construct a DeviceDiagnostic object as follows,

 .. code:: java